const-ae/glmGamPoi/README.md

 #> 9116 1070.895 -1.442695e+08
 ```

-Unsurprisingly, we identify many genes related to the human leukocyte
+We identify many genes related to the human leukocyte antigen (HLA)
-antigen (HLA) system that is important for antigen presenting cells like
+system that is important for antigen presenting cells like B-cells, but
-B-cells, but are not expressed by T helper cells.
-The plot below shows
+are not expressed by T helper cells.
+The plot below shows the expression
-the expression differences.
+differences.

 A note of caution: applying `test_de()` to single cell data without the
 pseudobulk gives overly optimistic p-values.
 This is due to the fact